Guides

 1. Create Internal Links

-Similarly to the GSC method, this technique will only work if your backlinks are hosted on your own site.
+Similarly to the GSC method, this technique will only work if your backlinks are hosted on a site you own or can otherwise access

-If so, you can speed up the indexing process by creating internal links to the pages hosting your backlinks.
-This implies adding links to the pages you want to index from other pages on your site.
+If so, you can speed up the indexing process by creating internal links to the pages with your backlinks — i.e., by adding links to the pages you want to index from other pages on your site.

 A blog post with the internal link highlighted